ish-cd/help/api.md

 ### Authentication

-All API requests on drush.io are authenticated using JSON web tokens (JWT) scoped to your account.
-In order to run any commands, you must generate a token using the drush.io UI.
+All API requests on Ish CD are authenticated using JSON web tokens (JWT) scoped to your account.
+In order to run any commands, you must generate a token using the Ish UI.

-1. First, log in to drush.io.
+1. First, log in to Ish.
 By default, you'll be taken to the `Projects` tab on your account dashboard.

 2. Navigate to the `Integrations` tab and click the `Generate Token` button.